Step out of life, and back to nature

-We then take a 2.5 hour walk downhill to reach the small community of Ancascocha (3,700 m/12,136 ft), in a small but gorgeous wooded valley with a stream running through it.
+We then take a 2.5 hour walk downhill to reach the small community of Ancascocha (3,700 m/12,139 ft), in a small but gorgeous wooded valley with a stream running through it.

 Continuing uphill for 1 hour you will enjoy views of the nearby glacier and well preserved Inca remains, before reaching the beautiful crystal blue Ancascocha Lake where we stop for lunch.

-After lunch we continue our ascent towards the Huayanay Pass (4,650 m/ 15,298 ft).
+After lunch we continue our ascent towards the Huayanay Pass (4,650 m/15,255 ft).
 This is a strenuous 2 hour climb along a steep switchback trail which brings us to the highest point of our trek.
-Along this section you will see an original cobblestone paved Inca trail.
+Along this section you will see an original cobblestone paved Inca Trail.

-Finally we will reach our campsite, nestled in the Quesq’a community (3,850 m/12,628 ft).
+Finally we will reach our campsite, nestled in the Quesqa valley (3,850 m/12,631 ft).
 Once again, your chef will serve an excellent dinner as we reflect on the sights and sounds of the day.

-On our final day of trekking we descend from Quesq’a for 2 hours until we reach the Inca site of Paucarcancha where your guide will provide a comprehensive commentary about the site.
+On our final day of trekking we descend from Quesqa Valley for 2 hours until we reach the Inca site of Paucarcancha (3,133 m/10,278 ft) where your guide will provide a comprehensive commentary about the site.

 We then join a section of the Classic Inca Trail and make an easy hike downhill for 5 hours until we reach Km 82, which is the official start of the Classic Trail.
 Along the way we will be able to see the Inca site of Llactapata.
 Lunch will be served at Km82.